 Adapting with Climate-Resilient Design

 Resilient systems compare performance levels to potential damage and recovery times after disaster.
 Handling uncertainty takes a blend of statistical and observational data to plan for physical changes to structures exceeding risk or damage thresholds.
-We expect the average global temperature to rise by 9 degrees by the year 2100.
+We expect the average global temperature to rise by 9 degrees Fahrenheit by the year 2100.
 The American Society of Civil Engineers (ASCE) has the latest models for risk assessment based on projected climate scenarios.

 Improving Emergency Disaster Preparedness